kh2g21/tfl_central_line_etl_pipeline/README.md

 ## Overview

-This is a small project I completed in my own time, which involved building real-time data pipeline dashboard for London Underground’s Central Line arrivals data.
+This is a small project I completed in my own time, which involved building real-time data pipeline dashboard for London Underground’s Central Line arrivals data in a given day (08/09/2025).
 The aim was to extract live arrival predictions from the Transport for London (TfL) Unified API, and then transform & load the data into a PostgreSQL warehouse using Airflow; before analysing & visualising key performance metrics in Tableau.

 ## API